What Is an Optical Measurement Device

 Moving Towards IMs

-Optical comparators are well known for the non-contact, easy-to-use, and versatility of measurements.
+Optical comparators are well known for being non-contact, easy-to-use, and versatile in measurements.
 But, as precision and efficiency are increasingly sought after, converting to an automated optical comparator like KEYENCE's image dimension measurement systems is becoming necessary.
-KEYENCE offers a 9-system lineup of IM Series and LM Series systems that ranges from entry level to advanced capability.
-Each system uses "place and press" operation, meaning they only require two steps for the entire inspection process – place the part on the system and press the button to measure.
+KEYENCE offers a 9-system lineup of IM Series and LM Series systems that range from entry-level to advanced capability.
+Each system uses "place and press" operation, meaning they only require two steps for the entire inspection process—place the part on the system and press the button to measure.

 KEYENCE's IMs require no extra fees for software updates, have CAD modeling capabilities, measure in seconds, and use a telecentric lens for capturing the part image.
 Want to learn more about how you can cut your measuring time down from hours to seconds?
 Contact KEYENCE, and our knowledgeable support team will answer any questions and even walk you through a demo!